Expungement: Juvenile records

 Juvenile criminal court records remain unless the individual petitions to have them sealed.
 This may be done when they reach their 18th birthday, even though some states provide for automatic expungement of certain juvenile records regardless of age.

 Impaired driving expungement

 There is not much that can be done to remove or conceal a driving under the influence record, but in the state of California, it can be expunged.
 California Penal Code 1203.4 allows most types of convictions may be expunged.
 To qualify, the person must have completed probation, satisfied all financial obligations, not currently be facing charges or court supervision, and not have been sentenced to prison or parole.

 Reduction of a felony to a misdemeanor

 In states like California, state laws allow an individual to reduce a "wobbler" offense from felony to misdemeanor, which will effectively restore firearm rights, provided that the individual has not been convicted of another felony or has not lost his or her firearm rights for another reason.

+Washington, D.C.

+In Washington, D.C., the Second Chance Act (2022) which goes into effect in 2027 will automatically seal and expunge felony records for some felons.